 All this means that there is no universal methodology behind paying for aires so here are our top tips:

-- Check to see if the details of your aire are here on Winterised.com – if it is, that will give you full details of how to pay
+- Coming soon – our directory of winter park ups – if your site is listed, that will give you full details of how to pay

 - When you arrive, check for signage and if you’re not ofay with the local language, furnish yourself with the Google Translate App with camera function